 Table S-2.
-Fishing Associated with Oculina Bank HAPC Proposed Western Extension Alternative 3 (Rock Shrimp VMS: 2003-2013).
+Rock shrimp fishing associated with Oculina Bank HAPC proposed western extension Alternative 3 (Rock Shrimp VMS: 2003-2013).

-Rock Shrimp Fishery Total VMS Points Total Rock Shrimp Rock Shrimp Fishing (2-4 knots) Total Points in West Extension Alternative 3 Fishing in West Extension Alternative 3 % Fishing in Alternative 2b 2003 - 2007 649,666 133,877 55222 974 490 0.9% 2007 -2011 313,379 73,452 22808 211 104 0.5% 2011-2013 315,603 11,052 3226 183 90 2.8% Total (2003-2013) 1,278,648 218,381 81256 1368 684 0.8%
+Rock Shrimp Fishery Total VMS Points Total Rock Shrimp Rock Shrimp Fishing (2-4 knots) Total Points in West Extension Alternative 3 Fishing in West Extension Alternative 3 % Rock Shrimp Fishing Points in Alternative 3 2003 - 2007 649,666 133,877 55,222 974 490 0.9% 2007 - 2013 628,982 84,504 26,034 394 194 0.7% Total (2003-2013) 1,278,648 218,381 81,256 1,368 684 0.8%

 Biological: Under Alternative 1 (No Action) gear prohibitions that are currently restricted in the existing Oculina Bank HAPC would continue to be prohibited.
 Prohibited gear within the Oculina HAPC includes bottom longline, bottom trawl, dredge, pot or trap as well as the use of an anchor, anchor and chain, or grapple and chain.
 Within Oculina Bank HAPC fishing for or possessing rock shrimp or Oculina coral is also prohibited.
-Alternative 2 and associated subalternatives and Alternative 3 propose increasing the size of the Oculina Bank HAPC and extending the prohibitions to a larger area.
-As the size of the Oculina HAPC is increased, the biological benefit increases for the coral in the area, including Oculina; the species that use the bottom substrate as habitat; and for the rock shrimp populations in the HAPC.
-Increasing the area, such as snapper grouper populations.
+Alternative 2 and associated subalternatives and Preferred Alternative 3 propose increasing the size of the Oculina Bank HAPC and extending the prohibitions to a larger area.
+As the size of the Oculina Bank HAPC is increased, the biological benefit increases for the coral in the area, including Oculina; the species that use the bottom substrate as habitat; and for the rock shrimp populations in the HAPC.
+Further, biological benefits would be expected for snapper grouper species in the proposed areas since fishing for snapper grouper species while at anchor or with bottom longline would be prohibited.
+These activities would not have a direct biological impact on dolphin wahoo or coastal migratory pelagic species as gear used to target these species does not impact bottom habitat, and fishing for those species would be allowed in the expanded area.
+The golden crab fishery operates within allowable gear areas, which are not located in the proposed Oculina Bank HAPC.

-Economic: Under Alternative 1 (No Action), the additional areas proposed in Alternatives 2 and 3 would not be protected from bottom longlines; trawls (mid-water and bottom); dredge, pots, or traps; or use of anchor and chain, or use of grapple and chain by all fishing vessels.
-As a result, the commercial fishery could experience long-term negative impacts from potential loss of habitat for commercial species due to lack of protection of these areas.
-The various subalternatives under Alternative 2 and Alternative 3 could have negative short-term impacts on the rock shrimp and snapper grouper fisheries.
+Economic: The additional areas proposed in Alternatives 2 and 3 (Preferred) would not be protected from bottom longlines; trawls (mid-water and bottom); dredge, pots, or traps; or use of anchor and chain, or use of grapple and chain by all fishing vessels.
+As a result, the commercial fisheries for rock shrimp and snapper grouper could experience long-term negative economic impacts from potential loss of habitat due to lack of protection of these areas.
+The various subalternatives under Alternative 2 and Preferred Alternative 3 could have negative short-term economic impacts on the rock shrimp and snapper grouper fisheries.